Chords

 Don't plagiarise orD take onEm loanD C 'Cause there's al D

-ways Gsomeone, somewhere with a big nose, whoC knows
+ways Gsomeone, somewhere with big nose, whoC knows

 And who trips you up andD laughs when you fallEm D C Who'll trip D